syniol/software-architecture-fundamental-golang/README.md

 ### Core Layer
-All business related and requiremnet logic is here
+All business related and requirement logic is here

 ## Deploy and Orchestrate with Docker